Gulluth/SIGIL/README.md

 ## Error Handling & Reliability

-SIGIL is designed for production-ready robustness with comprehensive error handling and graceful degradation:
+SIGIL is designed with robustness in mind and includes comprehensive error handling:

-- **Never crashes**: All inputs return valid strings, even with malformed syntax
+- **Defensive programming**: Attempts to return valid strings even with malformed syntax
-- **Graceful degradation**: Missing data returns meaningful placeholders
+- **Graceful degradation**: Missing data typically returns placeholder text
-- **Data integrity**: YAML values with sigil characters are treated as literal text
-- **Memory safety**: Circular reference detection prevents infinite loops
+- **Literal handling**: If a YAML value is quoted (single `'...'` or double `"..."`), it is always treated as a literal and never processed for sigils.
+Only unquoted YAML values are processed for sigils.
+- **Recursion limits**: Includes protection against circular references
-- **Unicode support**: Full support for emojis, accented characters, and special symbols
+- **Unicode support**: Handles emojis, accented characters, and special symbols

-**67+ automated tests** validate reliability across edge cases, fuzzing scenarios, and production workloads.

 � **[Complete Error Handling Guide →](docs/error-handling.md)**